maxbesley/web-app-stack/README.md

 ## Deployment

-1. Provision a VPS and install *Docker Compose* on it
+1. Provision a VPS and install **Docker Compose** on it.

-2. In the GitHub repo go to `Settings -> Secrets and variables -> Actions` and create the four required repository secrets for the [SSH GitHub Action](https://github.com/appleboy/ssh-action)
+2. In the GitHub repo go to `Settings -> Secrets and variables -> Actions` and create the four required repository secrets for the [SSH GitHub Action](https://github.com/appleboy/ssh-action).

-3. On the VPS place your Cloudflare Origin CA certificate and private key in `/etc/ssl/certs/certificate.pem` and `/etc/ssl/private/key.pem`, repectively
+3. On the VPS place your Cloudflare Origin CA certificate and private key in `/etc/ssl/certs/certificate.pem` and `/etc/ssl/private/key.pem`, repectively.

-4. If needed change the domain name used in the *Caddyfile*
+4. If needed change the domain name used in the **Caddyfile**.

-5. Manually run the "*Build Docker image and push to registry*" and "*Deploy Docker Compose to a VPS*" workflows
+5. Manually run the "*Build Docker image and push to registry*" and "*Deploy Docker Compose to a VPS*" workflows.

+6. Test the deployment worked using [curl](https://curl.se) and a web browser.

 ## License